 We understand the vital role of the monarch in our ecosystem.
 We recognize its journey, its resilience.
 In the same way, we must recognize and value the incredible experience and strength that women bring to our workforce and our communities, especially after this powerful transformation.

-Menopause is a natural biological transition, yet it remains under-addressed in healthcare systems and workplace environments.
 Recent studies highlight the significant personal and economic costs of untreated menopausal symptoms, underscoring the urgent need for systemic change.
 To understand a woman today going through menopause and the confusion she experiences with treatment options, we will begin with some history.

 The New York Times article titled “Women Have Been Misled About Menopause” outlines how women have been poorly educated and misinformed about menopause, leading to unnecessary suffering and stigma.
 Here’s a succinct summary of the key findings: